rlentz1236/ObjectDetectionTutorial-/README.md

 To copy a new model link go to the page above and right click any of the model names in the table, then select copy link address.

+## 4-Detect_Objects_in_Images
+This Notebook gives sample code for using a pre-trained or custom model to automatically label objects for a given directory of images

 ## 5-Video_to_Pictures
 This Notebook walks you through extracted pictures froma specified video